CS455-210241-211036/CS455_2048_game/README.md

 - In the workflow flowchart, select the **load-test** job for performance reports
 - In the job, select the **Run load test** step for the report.

+**Load Balancing**
+- Video uploaded in root for the same.
+Displayed using localhost.

 **Failover**
 - The workflow "Failover Health check" monitors the health.
 The workflow can be run manually and runs automatically at 2 am UTC time.
 - The workflow runs for a minute.